anand-2020/airline-booking-management-system/README.md

   <h1>Monke Airlines</h1>

   <p>
-    A flight ticket booking and management application.
+    A flight ticket booking and management application designed and built as the course project for Database Systems Laboratory, Spring 2022 at IIT Bhubaneswar
   </p>

    <p>